Call Us: 0330 1332 857

 Are you eligible to make a traumatic brain injury compensation claim?

-If you or a loved one have acquired a brain injury due to another party’s negligence, you may be eligible to pursue compensation with our brain injury specialists.
+If you or a loved one has acquired a brain injury due to another party’s negligence, you may be eligible to pursue compensation with our brain injury specialists.
 This includes instances where the party is fully or partially responsible.
 Common causes of brain injury claims include road traffic accidents, workplace accidents, public accidents, and medical malpractice.

 In cases where the brain injury results in brain damage and the affected individual is no longer capable of making a claim, a family member can act on their behalf.